 7. How to make an omelette

 For a tasty lunch or light dinner, you can’t beat an omelette.
-Beat your eggs until thoroughly combined, pour into a frying pan, and scatter over your fillings - simple!
-To make it fluffy, drag the egg into the middle of the pan as it sets, as shown in our how to make an omelette video.
+Beat your eggs until thoroughly combined, pour into a frying pan, and scatter over your fillings.
+Simple!
+To make it fluffy, drag the egg into the middle of the pan as it sets, as shown in our video on how to make the perfect omelette:

 8. How to bake a potato

 The humble jacket potato needs very little to turn it into a substantial meal, but a few tweaks to your method can transform it from just average to outstanding.
 Try rubbing the outside with a little oil and salt for spuds that have crisp skin and fluffy white flesh.
-Follow our classic baked potato recipe for success every time.
+Follow our guide on how to make the ultimate baked potato for success every time and delve further into our baked potato collection.

 Roast chicken is a Sunday favourite, but you can add even more flavour by stuffing it.
-Check out our video for three ways to stuff a chicken, and use our roast timer to ensure perfect, juicy meat.
+Check out our video on how to stuff a chicken for roasting and use our roast timer to ensure perfect, juicy meat.
 Use a temperature thermometer or check that the juices run clear, as shown in our how to test & joint a chicken video.
+To achieve a flavourful and healthy roast, rub the chicken with thyme, lemon juice and rapeseed oil then serve with chopped vegetables, as shown in our healthy one pan roast chicken video.

 10. How to make gravy

-Real gravy made in the roasting pan tastes so much better than powdered gravy – follow the foolproof steps in our how to make gravy video to create silky sauce every time.
+Real gravy made in the roasting pan tastes so much better than powdered gravy.
+Follow the foolproof steps in our how to make gravy video to create silky sauce every time.
+For more in-depth instructions, read this guide on how to make the ultimate gravy.

 11. How to make stock

 A good stock can lift your soups, stews and risottos to the next level.
-Master our easy steps to make homemade stock – perfect for using up leftover bones after a roast.
+Master this technique with our video on how to make stock – perfect for using up leftover bones after a roast.

 13. How to separate an egg